-The University of San Diego in Madrid program is coordinated and managed exclusively by the USD Office of International Studies Abroad.
-As an extension of the University of San Diego, USD in Madrid semester program offers similar courses to those offered on the San Diego campus and provides students with on-site support from USD faculty and staff who work in our Madrid office.
+The University of San Diego Madrid program is coordinated and managed exclusively by the USD Office of International Studies Abroad.
+As an extension of the University of San Diego, USD Madrid semester program offers similar courses to those offered on the San Diego campus and provides students with on-site support from USD faculty and staff who work in our Madrid office.
 Please explore this page for all details regarding this unique program.

 The program offers courses across several disciplines including Spanish, art history, business, communication studies, history, political science, theology and religious studies, and engineering.
 All courses offered in Madrid are USD courses and will transfer back seamlessly to fulfill credit requirements for majors, minors and core.
 USD students attend classes with other USD students and those whom have advanced Spanish language skills may also choose to enroll in courses offered by Universidad Pontificia Comillas.

 All students are required to enroll in one Spanish language course and the travel seminar, where students can choose to receive credit in either Spanish, history, art history, political science, or business (see below for more details about the required travel seminar).

 USD courses are all taught in English by local faculty who have extensive experience teaching in Madrid and, therefore, all courses are infused with site specific information relevant to the course content.
 All students are required to take a minimum of 15 units during the academic semester (excluding the Travel Seminar).
 To determine which courses are available in Madrid, visit the USD Madrid Program page.